zentyal/zentyal/docs/en/user/backup.rst

 `ebox-restore-backup` allows you to restore configuration backups.
 It also provides an option to extract information from the backup file.
-Another interesting feature is the posibility of making partial restorations, restoring only some specific modules.
+Another interesting feature is the possibility of making partial restorations, restoring only some specific modules.
 This is very useful when restoring a module from an old version or when restoring a module failed.
 You should be careful with the interdependencies